I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 I understand that this isn't for everyone, and am pleased to see more games implementing an option (or button press) to toggle these on or off per user desires.

 (Note that a minimap is not the same as a quickmap.
-I find holding a button down to bring up a map just as disruptive as bringing up a map screen, though arguably its better than nothing.)
+I find holding a button down to bring up a map almost as disruptive as bringing up a map screen, though arguably it is better than nothing.)

 I love a good relic system.
 Having grown up on the GameBoy igavanias, anything that I can equip to modify or add powers that don't always classify as a full-on "metroidvania ability" are fine by me.